Assignments, materials and study notes all work together in the iTunes U app to keep students prepared for class and engaged in learning.

 other apps with the Open in Another App feature.

 When you create a private course, Discussions let you and the entire

-class continue conversations or ask new questions outside of class time.
+class continue conversations or ask new questions outside class time.

-Teachers can collaborate on course creation, management, and enrollment with up to five course contributors — like department leads, teacher’s assistants, or district curriculum developers.
-You can also transfer your current course to another teacher, complete with the existing student enrollment.
-Or just offer inspiration by sharing a copy of your course — the outline, posts, assignments, and materials — to help others get started.
+Teachers can collaborate on course creation, management and enrolment with up to five course contributors — like department leads, teaching assistants or curriculum developers.
+You can also transfer your current course to another teacher, complete with the existing student enrolment.
+Or just offer inspiration by sharing a copy of your course — the outline, posts, assignments and materials — to help others get started.

 Read iTunes U Course Guidelines (PDF)